 Clare Halloran has come a long way from hiding her beat-up ’89 Nissan Pulsar in the TarraWarra Estate car park as assistant winemaker in 1996.
 She studied her craft at the University of Adelaide and spent time in Burgundy and Oregon, but after over two decades at TarraWarra Estate, she’s now both head winemaker and general manager.
 An advocate of minimal intervention winemaking, Clare established the Victorian Pinot Noir workshop, an annual conference focused on improving the quality of Pinot Noir – the Yarra Valley’s specialty.
 With 20 years experience, she is one of the most capable female winemakers in the country.

 Good food and wine can be contagious – especially when Darren Fraser gets talking about it.
-Born in Kent in the UK, he worked at Hilton on Park Lane and The Langham and Metropol Hotels in London before moving to Australia in 2001.
+Born in Kent in the United Kingdom, he worked at Hilton on Park Lane and the Langham and Metropol hotels in London before moving to Australia in 2001.
 After a stint at Crown Casino in Melbourne, Darren began leading the TarraWarra Estate restaurant and cellar door team.
 Darren brings his experience and professionalism to everything he does.
 He has trained and mentored many of our staff, particularly giving young local people their chance in hospitality with excellent results.
 His approach is friendly professionalism, fostering a warm and welcoming environment in our restaurant.

 Ever heard of a degree in oenology?
 It’s the study of wines, and our own Adam McCallum graduated from Charles Sturt University with flying colours back in 2003.
 From there he travelled to Burgundy before returning to Australia.
 He’s worked at DeBortoli Wines, as a winemaker at Frankland Estate in Western Australia and at McPherson Wines in Nagambie, Victoria.
 Drawn back to Burgundy in 2012, Adam worked the French vintage at Domaine Matrot in Meursault.
 It’s little wonder that he returned to the Yarra Valley to work on our flagship varietals, Chardonnay and Pinot Noir, which are also at the heart of Burgundy.

-Joining the team in June 2018, Mark brings a wealth of industry knowledge and expertise following stints at some of the world’s most notable restaurants, including Michelin Starred Bacchanalia in Singapore and the United Kingdom’s famed The Fat Duck.
+Joining the team in June 2018, Mark Ebbels brings a wealth of industry knowledge and expertise following stints at some of the world’s most notable restaurants, including Michelin-starred Bacchanalia in Singapore and the United Kingdom’s famed The Fat Duck.
 Following international success, Mark returned to his roots to develop his passion for plant-based cooking, summoned home by the bounties of the Yarra Valley.
-In search of an opportunity that aligned with his sustainable food philosophy, it seemed only fitting to head up the kitchen at TarraWarra Estate.
+Given his search of an opportunity that aligned with his sustainable food philosophy, it seemed only fitting for Mark to head up the kitchen at TarraWarra Estate.

-Our events co-ordinator, Halisa Muke, has been part of the team at TarraWarra since leaving high school (another fabulous local!).
+Halisa Muke is another fabulous local: she has been part of the team at TarraWarra since leaving high school.
 Halisa started working in our restaurant in 2012 as a trainee, and quickly became one of our most valuable waiters.
 She left us in 2015 to travel, and worked at Nopi in London for 18 months, gaining invaluable experience in one of the city’s best restaurants.
-She returned in 2017, and has taken on the role of functions co-ordinator Halisa combines her extensive training and professionalism with infectious enthusiasm, and is the perfect person to ensure a wonderful event from planning through to execution.
+She returned in 2017, and has taken on the role of functions co-ordinator.
+Halisa combines her extensive training and professionalism with infectious enthusiasm, and is the perfect person to ensure a wonderful event from planning through to execution.